pypa/setuptools-scm/README.md

 [tool.setuptools_scm]
 ```

-Additionally, a version file can be written by specifying
+Additionally, a version file can be written by specifying:

 ```toml title="pyproject.toml"
 [tool.setuptools_scm]